babelsociety/website/content/manifest/index.md

 Anyone who achieves an illustrious result within the society can be awarded with Merits.
 Merits can be accumulated and last throughout the person's life, however they are not transferable.
 You may think of Merits as a Nobel Prize.
 It is good to specify immediately that having zero Merits is normal and there will be no substantial difference between those who have obtained Merits and those who haven't.
-The only material benefit given by the Merits is higher priority in [waiting lists](#waiting-lists).
+The only material benefit given by the Merits is higher priority in some [waiting lists](#waiting-lists).

-It is good to specify that although many Merits designate an illustrious person whose ideas should always be listened to and pondered upon, this does not mean that they are right regardless.
-Society should always use critical thinking when it comes to making decisions.
+It is good to specify that although many Merits designate an illustrious person whose ideas should always be listened to and pondered upon, this does not mean that they are right regardless. **Society should always use critical thinking when it comes to making decisions**, no matter whom those ideas belong to.

 Obtaining merits will not be easy, as they can only be given after achieving a feat that a large part of society considers important and significant.
 In order to bestow merits, we need to open a [project](#projects) which outlines the feat achieved and why it is significant; the author cannot be the recipient of the Merits.
 In order to be accepted, these projects must reach and be voted on by a good portion of the population.
 The higher it is, the more Merits will be bestowed.
 What follows is a hypothetical outline: